Cox Enterprises

 Cox Enterprises, Inc. is an American privately held global conglomerate headquartered in Atlanta, Georgia, United States, with approximately 55,000 employees and $21 billion in total revenue.
 Its major operating subsidiaries are Cox Media Group, Cox Communications, and Cox Automotive.
 The company's major national brands include AutoTrader, Kelley Blue Book, Manheim Auctions and more.

 Through Cox Automotive, the company's international operations stretch across Asia, Australia, Europe and Latin America.
 Cox Enterprises is currently led by Alexander C. Taylor, a fourth-generation Cox family member and great-grandson of founder James M. Cox.
 James M. Cox's grandson, James C. Kennedy, and other members of the Cox family are on the company's board of directors.

 On March 2, 2020, the sale of Cox Media Group's Ohio newspapers was finalized back to Cox Enterprises, and subsequently formed Cox First Media.
-This move was to ensure the publications would remain daily newspapers serving the southwest Ohio region.
+This move was to ensure that the publications would remain daily newspapers serving the southwest Ohio region.